sylee2519/cosmoflow/README.md

 **Procedure:**

-0. Generate a hostfile to be used with horovodrun and srun.
+1. Generate a hostfile to be used with horovodrun and srun.

-1. For each set of kill times and epochs, repeat the following steps:
+2. For each set of kill times and epochs, repeat the following steps:
-    - Version 1 (1024 nodes)
-    - Version 2 (1024 nodes)
+    - Set the `config_count` as 1.
+    - Set `MY_JOBID`.
+    - Set `HVAC_LOG_DIR` and create it within the BB of each node.
+    - Run the HVAC Server.
+    - Run the training script with HVAC Client.
+    - Kill the processes.
+    - Copy the log directory out of BB.
+    - Empty the BB.

+3. Repeat step 2 with ver2.

-2. Repeat the above steps for 64 nodes.
+4. Repeat steps 1-3 for 64 nodes.

-## Requirements

-1. Add the following code snippet in the experiment scripts to copy the log directory to a safe location and clear the BB (Burst Buffer):
-    ```sh
-	### COPY LOGDIR INTO THE SAFE PLACE && EMPTY THE BB ###
-    ```
-2. Ensure that the time is synchronized across all nodes. ('time.time()' and 'gettimeofday()' are used for logging and timing)